Learning to Answer from Correct Demonstrations: Algorithms and Proofs for -Error

 \subsection{Statistical Upper Bound}

-We do the same online-to-batch conversion based on a random stopping time of the online rule in \Cref{alg:online-learner-top-k}.
-This is given for completeness in \Cref{alg:batch-from-online-k}.
-Below is the statistical guarantee for this estimator in similar spirit to \Cref{thm:logH-statistical}. \begin{theorem}[Statistical Guarantee for $\passk$] For any finite model class $\cS$, the estimator $\pikotb$ in Eq.~\eqref{eq:final-predictor-passk} achieves the following guarantee for any joint distribution $(\cD \times \piexp)$ supported on $\sigmaexp \in \cS$:
+We do the same online-to-batch conversion from \Cref{alg:batch-from-online}, based on a random stopping time of the online rule in \Cref{alg:online-learner-top-k}.
+We now prove the statistical guarantee for this estimator, to complete the proof of \Cref{thm:pass-k-upper-bound}. \begin{proof}[Proof of \Cref{thm:pass-k-upper-bound}] We start by defining some notation.
+Let $\pik:\cX \to \Delta(\cY^k)$ be any policy for the $\passk$ metric.
+For any reward function $r:\cX \times \cY \to [0,1]$ and a distribution over prompt $\cD$, we define the 0-1 loss of the policy $\mu$ as follows.